xpark.dataset.TextChunking#

 "fast".chunk_size (int | None) – Target chunk size.
 For

-delimiters (str) – Single-byte delimiter characters to split on.
+"fast"strategy this is measured in bytes (default 4096).
+For"recursive"strategy this is measured in tokens (default 1024).
+IfNone, the strategy-specific default is used.delimiters (str) – [fast only] Single-byte delimiter characters to split on.
 Each character in the string is treated as an individual delimiter.
 Defaults to

-"\n.?".pattern (str | None) – Multi-byte pattern to split on.
+"\n.?".pattern (str | None) – [fast only] Multi-byte pattern to split on.
 If set, overrides

 delimiters.
-Defaults toNone.prefix (bool) – If
+Defaults toNone.prefix (bool) – [fast only] If

 True, search forward for a delimiter when none is found in the backward search window.
-Defaults toFalse.parameters**
+Defaults toFalse.tokenizer (str | TokenizerProtocol | None) – [recursive only] Tokenizer to use for token counting.
+Accepts a

-tiktokenencoding name (e.g."cl100k_base","o200k_base").
-Defaults to"cl100k_base".rules (RecursiveRules | None) – Hierarchical splitting rules that define multi-level delimiters for recursive chunking.
+tiktokenencoding name (e.g."cl100k_base","o200k_base"), a chonkie built-in name ("character"/"word"/"byte"/"row"), or a pre-constructed tokenizer instance.
+Only the chonkie built-ins are guaranteed to work without internet access; see the warning above.
+Defaults to"cl100k_base".rules (RecursiveRules | None) – [recursive only] Hierarchical splitting rules that define multi-level delimiters for recursive chunking.
 If

 None, the defaultRecursiveRules()is used, which splits by paragraphs → sentences → punctuation → whitespace → characters.
-Defaults toNone.min_characters_per_chunk (int) – Minimum number of characters per chunk.
+Defaults toNone.min_characters_per_chunk (int) – [recursive only] Minimum number of characters per chunk.
 Chunks shorter than this will be merged with adjacent chunks.
 Defaults to

-12.recipe (str | None) – Name of a pre-configured recipe to load via
+12.recipe (str | None) – [recursive only] Name of a pre-configured recipe to load via

 "en","zh").
 Only used whenrecipeis set.
 Defaults to"en".

-Returns a list of text chunks (
+A list of text chunks (

-pa.list_(pa.string())) per input row.Examples
+pa.list_(pa.string())) per input row.

 from xpark.dataset.expressions import col from xpark.dataset import TextChunking, from_items text = "The quick brown fox.
 Jumps over the lazy dog.
-Hello world." # Fast chunking (default) - byte-based, no tokenization ds = from_items([text]) ds = ds.with_column( "chunks_fast", TextChunking(strategy="fast", chunk_size=20, delimiters=". \n") .options(num_workers={"CPU": 4}, batch_size=32) .with_column(col("item")), ) # Recursive token chunking with custom parameters ds = ds.with_column( "chunks_recursive", TextChunking( strategy="recursive", chunk_size=8, min_characters_per_chunk=1, tokenizer="cl100k_base", ) .options(num_workers={"CPU": 4}, batch_size=32) .with_column(col("item")), ) # Recursive chunking with pre-configured recipe ds = ds.with_column( "chunks_with_recipe", TextChunking( strategy="recursive", recipe="default", lang="en", chunk_size=8, min_characters_per_chunk=1, ) .options(num_workers={"CPU": 4}, batch_size=32) .with_column(col("item")), ) print(ds.take_all()) # Output: [{"item": "The quick brown fox.
-Jumps over the lazy dog.
-Hello world.", # "chunks_fast": ["The quick brown fox.", " Jumps over the ", "lazy dog.
-Hello ", "world."], # "chunks_recursive": ["The quick brown fox. ", "Jumps over the lazy dog. ", "Hello world."], # "chunks_with_recipe": ["The quick brown fox. ", "Jumps over the lazy dog. ", "Hello world."]}]
+Hello world." # Fast chunking (default) - byte-based, no tokenization ds = from_items([text]) ds = ds.with_column( "chunks_fast", TextChunking(strategy="fast", chunk_size=20, delimiters=". \n") .options(num_workers={"CPU": 4}, batch_size=32) .with_column(col("item")), ) # Recursive token chunking with custom parameters ds = ds.with_column( "chunks_recursive", TextChunking( strategy="recursive", chunk_size=8, min_characters_per_chunk=1, tokenizer="cl100k_base", ) .options(num_workers={"CPU": 4}, batch_size=32) .with_column(col("item")), ) # Recursive chunking with pre-configured recipe ds = ds.with_column( "chunks_with_recipe", TextChunking( strategy="recursive", recipe="default", lang="en", chunk_size=8, min_characters_per_chunk=1, ) .options(num_workers={"CPU": 4}, batch_size=32) .with_column(col("item")), ) print(ds.take_all())

 Methods